 19. View the Suspended Sculptures in Schiller Park

-The suspended sculptures in Schiller Park are part of a temporary exhibit in the park by Polish painter and sculptor Jerzy Kedziora, but, in 2022, 5 sculptures were purchased from the artist to remain as a permanent exhibit in the park!
+The suspended sculptures in Schiller Park were part of a temporary exhibit in the park by Polish painter and sculptor Jerzy Kedziora, but, in 2022, 5 sculptures were purchased from the artist to remain as a permanent exhibit in the park!

 20. Enjoy a free concert at Celebration at the Station at Hilliard’s Station Park